Hampsterin/Stuff/README.md

 # SDP
 One of my friend set up the API so that codes can be run on a live server, which we all just committed the codes into his repository since he's managing the server and the backend codes (5 of us in total)
 # Java
-Done individually but I think I focused more on the design of the assignment rather than the coding itself
+Done individually but I think I focused more on the design of the assignment rather than the coding itself (Using Apache NetBeans)